The Top 10 Most Expensive Dragon Ball Fusion World Manga Cards

 Average Price: $175

-A standout from Manga Booster 2, SB02‑010 features Future Trunks in a striking alternate rendering—sharper lines, muted palette, and a moodier, battle‑scarred feel that captures his hardened, time‑warrior persona.
-It’s the kind of alternate art that appeals to collectors who value narrative depth and atmosphere over flashy foil—an essential pull for any serious Trunks fan.
+A standout from Manga Booster 2, SB02-010 features Future Trunks in a striking alternate rendering.
+It has sharper lines, a muted palette, and a moodier, battle-scarred feel that captures his hardened, time-warrior persona.
+This alternate art appeals to collectors who value narrative depth and atmosphere over flashy foil—an essential pull for any serious Trunks fan.

 Manga Booster 1 | Son Goku: Childhood, Regular Alternate Art - SB01-053